The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 Someone asks how you’re doing, and without thinking, you say “I’m fine.”
 Even when you’re not.
 Even when you’re carrying so much heaviness you can barely breathe.
 Even when the relationship is quietly destroying you.

-For many people, "I'm fine" isn't avoidance, it's self-protection.
-It's what you learned to say in environments where expressing hurt led to withdrawal, anger, minimisation, or being told you were too sensitive.
+For many people, “I’m fine” isn’t avoidance, it’s self-protection.
+It’s what you learned to say in environments where expressing hurt led to withdrawal, anger, minimisation, or being told you were too sensitive.
+So you learned to manage your feelings alone.
+Sharing your internal world made things worse, not better.
+Fine was safer than honest.

-But chronic emotional suppression doesn't make feelings disappear.
-It just moves them underground, where they shape your body, your health, your capacity for genuine connection.
+Chronic emotional suppression doesn’t make feelings disappear.
+It moves them underground, where they shape your body, your health, your capacity for genuine connection.
+You might not even know what you’re feeling anymore because you’ve spent so long not allowing yourself to feel it.

-Saying "I'm fine" when you're not is often a sign that your nervous system doesn't believe it's safe to be vulnerable.
-And if you're in a relationship where honesty is met with defensiveness, punishment, or indifference, your nervous system is probably right.
+Saying “I’m fine” when you’re not is often a sign that your nervous system doesn’t believe it’s safe to be vulnerable.
+And if you’re in a relationship where honesty is met with defensiveness, punishment, or indifference, your nervous system is probably right.
+Healing begins when you can start naming your internal world, even just to yourself.

 "They Love Me, So Their Behavior Must Be Okay"

 Words are easy.
-Anyone can say "I love you."
-But love is not just a declaration, it's a pattern of behaviour.
-It's how someone shows up, especially when things are hard.
+Anyone can say “I love you.”
+But love is not just a declaration — it’s a pattern of behaviour.
+It’s how someone shows up, especially when things are hard.

-If your partner says they love you but routinely dismisses your feelings, violates your boundaries, or refuses to take responsibility for harm they cause, that's not love.
+If your partner says they love you but routinely dismisses your feelings, violates your boundaries, or refuses to take responsibility for harm they cause; that’s not love.
 That might be attachment.
 It might be need.
 It might be control dressed up as devotion.
+Love is consistent.
+Love is accountable.
+Love is safe.
+Love doesn’t require you to constantly question your own reality or suppress your needs to keep the peace.

 This lie is particularly insidious because it keeps you focused on their words instead of their actions.
-You hold onto what they say in good moments: the apologies, the promises, the declarations of devotion and tell yourself that those moments are the truth, while their harmful behaviour is just stress, or a bad day, or something you provoked.
+You hold onto what they say in good moments — the apologies, the promises, the declarations of devotion and tell yourself that those moments are the truth, while their harmful behaviour is just stress, or a bad day, or something you provoked.
+Someone’s kindest moments don’t cancel out their cruelest ones.
+Intermittent affection doesn’t make up for consistent harm.

 "I Don't Deserve Better Than This"

-It often sounds like: I'm too difficult.
-I'm too much.
-I'm too damaged.
+This isn’t a lie you tell yourself consciously.
+It’s a wound that lives so deep you mistake it for truth.
+It often sounds like: I’m too difficult.
+I’m too much.
+I’m too damaged.
 I should be grateful anyone wants me at all.

-And now, as an adult, that blueprint still runs in the background.
-You accept treatment you know isn't okay because some part of you believes this is all you deserve.
-You stay in relationships that hurt because leaving would require believing you're worthy of something better and that belief feels unreachable.
+This belief usually predates the relationship.
+It echoes early attachment wounds, moments when you learned that your needs were burdensome, your feelings were inconvenient, your presence required justification.
+As an adult, that blueprint still runs in the background.
+You accept treatment you know isn’t okay because some part of you believes this is all you deserve.
+You stay in relationships that hurt because leaving would require believing you’re worthy of something better and that belief feels unreachable.

-You're living out a story that was written long before this relationship existed, by people who couldn't meet your needs and taught you to blame yourself for having them.
-If you recognize this pattern from childhood, reading about growing up with emotionally immature parents might help you understand how these beliefs took root.
+You’re living out a story that was written long before this relationship existed, by people who couldn’t meet your needs and taught you to blame yourself for having them.
+You don’t have to believe you’re worthy yet.
+You just have to be willing to act as if it might be true.

 Domino-like tiles arranged to spell “A lie has no legs,” representing how the stories we tell ourselves in relationships can fall apart over time.